archangel-dlt/archangel-ethereum-network/README.md

 * `ARCHANGEL_ETHEREUM_RPC_PORT=<rpc port number>`, `--rpcport=<rpc port number>`

-If an environment variable is and the equivalent command line argument passed, then the command line argument will be used.
+If an environment variable is set and the equivalent command line argument passed, then the command line argument will be used.

 There are two additional options :
 * `ARCHANGEL_ETHEREUM_GETH=<path to geth>`, `--geth=<path to geth>`